 Removing these errors and inconsistencies will improve the readability and transparency of the planning scheme and make local content more compliant with the Ministerial Direction – Form and Content of Planning Schemes.

-When the process is complete, more than 7,000 local schedules will have been reviewed and 90 percent of the schedules will have been updated.
+When the process is complete, more than 7,000 local schedules will have been reviewed and 90 percent updated.

 The local schedule updates are the first tranche of clean-up amendments and it is expected that more significant changes will need to be undertaken in consultation with councils.